 Making your website secure with an SSL Certificate

-Many in the logistics world are struggling to keep up with technology and with the ever-changing world of technology it’s hard to know what you should be doing to digitalise your supply chain.
-Having worked for 13 years for Kuehne + Nagel in Marketing and Customer Solutions I understand how fast things change.
+Many in the logistics world are struggling to keep up with technology and with the ever-changing world of technology, it’s hard to know what you should be doing to digitalise your supply chain.
+Having worked for 13 years for Kuehne + Nagel in the Marketing and Customer Solutions teams, I understand how fast things change.

 A website is a key tool for a logistics company and now more than ever you need to make sure that your website is meeting your clients demands.